openstack-archive/anchor/README.md

     . .venv/bin/activate
     ./setup.py develop

-The config file should be copied from `config.cfg.sample` to `ephemeral_ca/config.cfg` with any details updated.
+The config file should be copied from `config.py` with any details updated.

 The service can be run with:

-    ephemeral_ca_server
+    .venv/bin/pecan serve --reload config.py

 To test the service, generate the certificate request and submit it using curl: